SALE ALERT: Browse over 500 books at up to 90% off! Quantities are limited. SHOP NOW!

 The readers of this insightful work will find that the Passion of Jesus as told by Mark continues to hold meaning for the present.

-Donald Senior, CP, serves as editor of The Bible Today and is president emeritus of Catholic Theological Union in Chicago, where he is also professor of New Testament studies.
-He received his doctoral degree from the University of Louvain in Belgium and is the author of numerous books and articles on the New Testament.
+Donald Senior, CP, (1940-2022), served as editor of The Bible Today and was president emeritus of Catholic Theological Union in Chicago, where he was also professor of New Testament studies.
+He received his doctoral degree from the University of Louvain in Belgium and was the author of numerous books and articles on the New Testament.
 IN the fall of 2001 he was appointed to the Pontifical Biblical Commission by Pope John Paul II and reappointed in 2006 by Pope Benedict XVI.

 ISBN: 9780814654361, 5436